 I'm a dreamer with a pragmatic outlook.
 I see life as one big design challenge.
 Anything is possible, and what's the first step we have to take?

 Currently, I'm the director of a campus-wide initiative at the University of Colorado Boulder.
 The aim is to engage and expose all stakeholders to entrepreneurial and innovative experiences and mindsets.
 This means I am the ultimate connector of dots trying to activate this work across campus.

-My background has been a collection of interrelated artistic and educational pursuits that only make sense upon hindsight.
-Previously, I was the innovation program manager in the imaginarium (the innovation lab) at Denver Public Schools.
-My day job building capacity and transforming conditions to allow innovation and design thinking to spread throughout a public K-12 system.
-Prior to that, I worked at the University of Denver, Rocky Mountain College of Art & Design, Anderson Ranch Arts Center, Francis Parker School, Colorado Mountain College, and The Island School, which was sprinkled with many community and youth passion projects in between.
+My background is a windy loop-de-loop of artistic and educational pursuits that kind of make sense in hindsight.
+I have degrees in art, design, and education.
+You could say I've been a student for far too long.
+Prior to this role, I was the Innovation Program Manager in the Imaginarium (the innovation lab) at Denver Public Schools where I hacked roadblocks and taught workshops to allow innovation and design thinking to spread across K-12.
+Before that, I worked at the University of Denver, Rocky Mountain College of Art & Design, Anderson Ranch Arts Center, Francis Parker School, Colorado Mountain College, and The Island School, interspersed with passion projects and side projects in community building and youth empowerment.

 In my free time, I study hybrid professionals- people who have multiple professional identities and find their sweet spot and unique value in the interstitial spaces.
 I'm working on a book about this.

 Other things that light me up are trail running with my sidekick mini schnauzer, skiing champagne powder, practicing brushscript lettering, dabbling in the digital darkroom, designing wearable art, creating my backyard oasis, investigating the natural world and built environments, volunteering with local cultural orgs, and enjoying nibbles on patios with great people.

 Want to know more?
 Shoot me a note, I'd love to hear from you.